-After the Amazon search algorithm has determined the relevant products for the respective search query, the second step is to determine the order of the displayed products.
-In the second step, the order of the products is determined on the basis of performance factors, which I would like to explain in more detail below.
+After the Amazon search algorithm has determined the relevant products for the respective search query, the second step is to determine the order in which the products are displayed.
+The order of the products is determined in the second step using performance factors, which I will explain below.

-Making use of its performance factors, Amazon tries to present products with the highest probability of a purchase in order to maximize customer value.
+Using the performance factors, Amazon tries to display products with the highest probability of purchase in order to maximize customer value.
 For this reason, the conversion rate naturally plays a decisive role in the placement of the respective products.

 - How can the conversion rate on Amazon be influenced?

-The basic definition of conversion rate is as follows: “The conversion rate is the ratio of the number of unique visits to the number of desired conversions".
-Applied to Amazon, this means the number of purchases made divided by the number of unique visits.
-A unique visit to Amazon starts by visiting a product detail page, and ends 24 hours after visiting that product detail page.
+"The conversion rate is the ratio of the number of unique visits to the number of desired conversions".
+Applied to Amazon, this means: the number of purchases made divided by the number of unique visits.
+On Amazon, a unique visit starts with a visit to the product detail page and ends 24 hours after the visit to the product detail page.

 What measures can be taken to positively influence the conversion rate?

-High-quality images which show the product from as many different angles as possible tend to have a positive effect on the conversion rate of a product.
-If new product images are taken for an Amazon listing, care should be taken that the longest side of the image has a minimum resolution of 1000 pixels and the shortest side a minimum resolution of 500 pixels, because this resolution results in the product images having the zoom function.
+Sufficient high-quality product images that show the product from as many different angles as possible naturally have a positive effect on the conversion rate of a product.
+When creating product images for the Amazon listing, care should be taken to ensure that the longest side of the image has a minimum resolution of 1000 pixels and the shortest side has a minimum resolution of 500 pixels, as this resolution means that the product images have the zoom function.

-Experience has shown that the average rating of a product has the second strongest influence on the conversion rate, after the inclusion of meaningful images.
-The average product rating is also at least as important as the number of ratings.
+Experience has shown that the average product rating has the second strongest influence on the conversion rate alongside meaningful images.
+The average product rating is at least as important as the number of reviews themselves.

-Price directly influences the conversion rate.
-However, it is important to note that the relative price of a product should be taken into account – not only should this involve a price comparison with other products in the same category, but the USP or features of the product should also be compared too.
-Consumers of BioIO products, for example, are generally prepared to accept a higher product price than for products without an organic label.
+The product price also has a direct influence on the conversion rate.
+However, it is important to note that the relative product price should be taken into account.
+Not only should a price comparison be made with other products from the category, but the USP or features of the product should also be taken into account in the price comparison.
+For example, consumers are generally prepared to accept a higher product price for organic products than for products without an organic label.

-Other product components that influence the conversion rate:
+Other offer components that influence the conversion rate:

 Sales performance of the product

-The sales frequency of a product in relation to competitor products within its category naturally has a large impact on the organic ranking of a product.
-Therefore, in principle, products that sell more frequently than others generally achieve better organic rankings.
+The sales frequency of a product in relation to the units sold in the respective product category naturally has a major impact on the organic ranking of a product.
+In principle, it can be said that products that sell more frequently than others generally also achieve better organic rankings.

 What measures are there to increase the sales frequency of a product?

-The first and most effective way to increase the sales of a product, both in the short term and long term, is the use of Amazon advertising campaigns.
-Amazon sponsored product campaigns are available to every Amazon retailer with a professional retailer tariff.
-Through the placement of Amazon sponsored product campaigns, advertisements are displayed in the search results pages and on product detail pages.
-Billing takes place per click, and you can find out more about sponsored product campaigns here.
+The first and most effective measure to increase the sales figures of a product in the short and long term is the use of Amazon advertising campaigns.
+Amazon Sponsored Product campaigns are available to every Amazon retailer with a professional retailer tariff.
+By running Amazon Sponsored Product campaigns, advertisements are displayed in the search results pages and on product detail pages.
+They are billed per click.
+You can find out more about Sponsored Product campaigns at here experience.

-In addition to Sponsored Product Campaigns, Amazon dealers with a registered brand can launch Sponsored Brand Campaigns, which are displayed exclusively in the search results pages.
-You can learn more about Sponsored Brand Campaigns here.
+In addition to Sponsored Product campaigns, Amazon retailers with a registered brand can also run so-called Sponsored Brand campaigns, which are displayed exclusively in the search results pages.
+Here to find out more about sponsored brand campaigns.

-Finally, there is the possibility to run Product Display Campaigns.
-Currently, however, this advertising format is only available for vendors.
-If you want to learn more about product display campaigns, click here.
+Finally, there is also the option of running so-called product display campaigns.
+However, this advertising format is currently only available for vendors.
+If you would like to find out more about product display campaigns, click here.

-A further way to increase sales of your product in the short term is to use deal pages such as MyDealz.
-However, you should make sure that you follow the guidelines of the pages.
-In addition, make sure that your advertised offer is a really good offer – the submission of unattractive offers on a regular basis will quickly bore people.
+Another way to increase the sales figures of your own product in the short term is to use deal sites such as MyDealz etc..
+However, care should be taken to ensure that the guidelines of the deal sites are followed.
+In addition, the advertised offer should actually be a good offer.
+Submitting unattractive offers will quickly come back to haunt you.

 - External paid visitor sources

-Of course, there are other advertising possibilities that can be used to increase sales.
-Google and Facebook obviously come to mind, as together they form a duopoly in the digital advertising market.
-By placing Google Ads campaigns, similar to Amazon advertising campaigns, you can advertise against specific search queries to draw the attention of potential new customers to your Amazon presence.
-Facebook can also be used to address existing customers and potential new customers.
-If you want to learn more about Google Ads and Facebook Advertising, click here for Google Ads and here for Facebook Ads.
+Of course, there are other advertising options that can be used to increase sales.
+Of course, Google and Facebook come to mind, which together form a duopoly in the digital advertising market.
+Google Ads campaigns can be used in a similar way to Amazon advertising campaigns to advertise targeted search queries in order to draw the attention of potential new customers to your own Amazon presence.
+Facebook can also be used to target existing customers and potential new customers.
+If you would like to find out more about Google Ads and Facebook Advertising, click here for Google Ads and here for Facebook Ads.

-In addition to Amazon, many niche sites have established themselves over the past 10 years, focusing on one product category and trying to establish themselves as advisors by means of detailed blog entries and videos.
-Some of these sites reach several hundreds of thousands of website visitors per month.
-Through targeted product placement on relevant affiliate sites like these, it is possible to give your own products a further boost in sales.
+In addition to Amazon, many so-called niche sites have established themselves over the past 10 years.
+These niche sites often focus on one product category and try to establish themselves as buying guides by means of detailed blog posts and videos.
+Some of these sites reach several 100,000 website visitors per month.
+Through targeted product placement on relevant affiliate sites, it is possible to give your own Amazon products a further boost in sales.

 - Instagram and Pinterest

-The two major image platforms Instagram and Pinterest are ideal for expanding your business.
-Both play a crucial role in the marketing mix for many online retailers.
-Pinterest in particular, which allows linking to external platforms, can be used with minimal effort to increase sales.
-For both platforms, the mere upload of product images alone will not lead to success.
+The two image platforms Instagram and Pinterest are ideal for expanding your own business.
+Both Instagram and Pinterest play a crucial role in the marketing mix for many online retailers.
+Pinterest in particular, which allows a link-click-out to external platforms, can be used to increase sales with manageable effort.
+It is true for both platforms that uploading product images alone will not lead to success.

 - Influencer marketing